dagron78/Metis_AI_RAG/docs/Metis_RAG_PG_MCP_Integration_Plan.md

 - [x] Core functionality implemented and tested
 - [x] SQLite database operations working correctly
-- [ ] CSV and JSON handling needs further work (compatibility issues between pandas and aiosqlite)
+- [x] CSV and JSON handling fixed and working correctly with async operations
 - [x] All changes committed to feature branch and backed up
 - [x] Documentation and migration tools created